elwin/advnet/README.md

 The paths for UDP are computed by minimizing for delay and hop count.
 For TCP, paths are computed by maximizing for available bandwidth.

-Rate-limiting allows peak 1.75 Mbps for flows of each port range (committed 0.875 Mbps).
+Rate-limiting allows peak 1.75 Mbps for UDP flows of each port range (committed 0.875 Mbps).
 For yellow meter color, we drop the packet with a probability of 30% and for red, we drop every time.

 ## Individual Contributions